 Bobbie Gentry’s archivist explores colossal ‘Girl from Chickasaw County’ box set

-August marks the 51st anniversary of Bobbie Gentry’s sole chart-topping album Ode to Billie Joe dropping on Capitol and dethroning the Beatles’ Sgt.
-Pepper’s Lonely Hearts Club Band.
+Bobbie Gentry’s sole chart-topping album Ode to Billie Joe dropped on Capitol and dethroned the Beatles’ Sgt.
+Pepper’s Lonely Hearts Club Band in August 1967.
 A singer-songwriter waxing Americana decades before the genre was in vogue, the Mississippian’s sensuous, smoky vocals and mini Martin acoustic guitar riffs powered the LP’s mysterious, swampy, suicide-themed title cut to number one during a month-long sojourn.

-Retro session archivist Andrew Batt examines The Girl from Chickasaw County — The Complete Capitol Masters, a chronologically sequenced 8-CD box set due out October 12.
+Retro session archivist Andrew Batt examines The Girl from Chickasaw County — The Complete Capitol Masters, a chronologically sequenced 8-CD box set.
 Containing all seven original Gentry studio LP’s enhanced by over 75 unreleased recordings including a lost jazz album, the box set persuasively argues that the author of Reba McEntire’s “Fancy” theme song was not merely a one hit wonder but a groundbreaking, multifaceted, and decidedly savvy artist often unacknowledged as her own producer.

 Batt’s interview debuting exclusively below sheds light on how Gentry’s poverty-stricken childhood impacted her embrace of glamour as well as her little known post-Capitol recordings — an entire album was cut for Warner Bros. in the late ’70s with “Ode to Billie Joe” Grammy-winning string arranger Jimmie Haskell but shelved.
 Even the absolute nadir of Gentry’s discography is not spared— the Glen Campbell duets being prime offenders.
 And are further archival projects on the horizon for Gentry, one of the original owners of the Phoenix Suns basketball team?
 All is revealed starting now.